Mexico — Costa de Cocos Resort

 As an added bonus, each angler will receive a top-notch gear package worth over $1,000 designed specifically for this flats fishery.
 The gear will be yours to keep after the trip.

 The package price is all-inclusive except for airfare to/from Cancun, and tips for the boat crews and resort staff.
-You’ll have a private room at the Intercontinental Hotel, and then double occupancy in well-appointed cabanas at Costa de Cocos Resort.
+You’ll have a private room in Cancun on the first night, and then double occupancy in well-appointed cabanas at Costa de Cocos Resort.
 For complete trip details, or to reserve your spot, email us at [email protected]